1011776/CSE-PROJECT-1/README.md

 <br/><br/>
 I am not planning on accepting any pull requests until this assignment is due on 17/05/2019.
 However, feel free to use my code in your own software as per the MIT License of course.
 <br/><br/>
-I have used tags to label the working versions of the code, these will be the least buggy.
+I have used tags to label the working versions of the code.
+Any release before 1.0 will likely contain bugs and be incomplete.
+Any release that is or is after 1.0 might still contain bugs, but will be able to support a complete playthrough.
+For the most enhanced and least buggy version, just download or clone the latest release.
 <br/><br/>
 I highly reccomend, if you care for the development of the game, that you test my code and provide your feedback via this Google Form https://forms.gle/kWnM8tDgUyhxNsPy6.